Graduate Certificate in Education Administration: Superintendent

 - Those holding administrative licensure can prepare to add Superintendency in one to two semesters.

 - The Superintendency seminar is offered regularly at the Twin Cities Campus.
 Additional cohorts are offered at various locations across Minnesota.
-Contact us to talk through when cohorts will begin in your area or apply today.
+Contact us to talk through when cohorts will begin in your area.

 This program is offered at our Twin Cities location and regional cohorts.